Children's Services Network

 Community Services Coordination Network

-Making Services Work for People was the policy framework for services funded by the Ministry of Community and Social Services.
+Making Services Work for People was the policy framework for services funded by the Ministry of Children, Community and Social Services.
 This policy framework identified a number of principles, values, and outcomes that were expected.

-The Ministry of Community and Social Services in London created a structure for the development of a plan that would respond to Making Services Work for People.
-The structure included a number of working groups that were comprised of service providers, consumers, stakeholders and MCSS staff, whose task it was to contribute to the development of a model that would achieve the stated outcomes.
+The Ministry of Children, Community and Social Services in London created a structure for the development of a plan that would respond to Making Services Work for People.
+The structure included a number of working groups that were comprised of service providers, consumers, stakeholders and MCCSS staff, whose task it was to contribute to the development of a model that would achieve the stated outcomes.

-In the summer of 1999, MCSS published the Coordinated Access to Services Model that was developed through the Working/Task Groups.
+In the summer of 1999, MCCSS published the Coordinated Access to Services Model that was developed through the Working/Task Groups.
 A Request for Proposal process followed, seeking agencies to implement the coordinated access to services model in the geographic sites of London-Middlesex, Oxford/Elgin, and Huron/Perth.

 The Board of Directors of the Children's Services Network submitted a proposal to implement the coordinated access to services model, across the three geographic sites.

-The Ministry of Community and Social Services commenced their selection process in September of 1999.
+The Ministry of Children, Community and Social Services commenced their selection process in September of 1999.
 In January 2000, the Ministry announced that CSN was the successful proponent for all three sites.

 Consistent with the CSN proposal, planning commenced to formally close the Children Services Network and to open a new organization, with a new name, governance structure, and new Board of Directors.